farhanshahriyar/KRWebPortal/README.md

 > *“Building the future of eSports management—one feature at a time.”*
-> — Abir | Founder of KingsRock eSports
+> — RoboCop | Founder of KingsRock eSports
 ```